JoseLucasapp/JoseLucasapp/README.md

 ![](https://komarev.com/ghpvc/?username=joselucasapp)

-I'm a passionate software developer with a deep interest in new technologies, but I also love exploring older ones.
+I’m a passionate software engineer who loves building things that matter.
+I’m constantly exploring both new and classic technologies, because great ideas don’t age, they evolve.
-I enjoy working on challenging projects that push me to grow and expand my skill set.
+I thrive on challenging projects that push me to grow, experiment, and refine my craft.
+Beyond coding, I enjoy sharing knowledge and helping others discover the creativity and beauty hidden inside programming.
-Teaching others about the beauty and importance of programming is something I truly love.
-For me, programming is not just a valuable professional skill, but also a powerful tool for creativity, enjoyment, and making everyday life better.
+For me, writing code isn’t just a career, it’s an art form, a playground for ideas, and a way to make life a little smarter (and a lot more fun).

 ## 🛠️ I already work with